 Your insights will directly support the Global Education Hub and the Ombion Centre for Animal-Free Biomedical Translation (CPBT) in co-creating practical, forward-looking, ad hoc training tools.

 Take the survey now!
 It only takes about 10 minutes to complete and is completely anonymous.
-The survey is open until 31 October 2025.
+The survey is open until 31 December 2025.

 Ombion celebrates launch and site opening